SherG/cool-iron/blog/quit-facebook.md

 First, if people’s minds are really so feeble that they need all sorts of assists and crutches just to make their way through what are usually low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
 Indeed, outsourcing our thinking (and therefore agency) to others is part of the larger, underlying societal fault line.

 Secondly, even if the Post-it note is accurate (and that's a big 'if' given nuanced problems that have ensued), is there any evidence that these notes change people’s minds?
-Do they perhaps make people more interested in the comment, once it’s labeled (implicitly) subversive or transgressive?
+Do they perhaps make people more interested in the comment, once it’s labeled — implicity —  subversive or <em>transgressive</em>?

 My logical mind is functioning fine.
 I don’t need Facebook’s omnipresent hall monitors (whether algorithmic or otherwise) to do my thinking for me.